Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): Simulation results

-As shown in Figure \ref{fig_nic_vs_aic}, when approximating out-of-cluster prediction performance determined by looDeviance for clustered data, NICc exhibited lower approximation error than AIC and BIC across all simulation conditions.
-Larger number of observations per cluster, stronger clustering in predictors or stronger clustering in the response, led to a greater approximation error for AIC and BIC, while NICc remained accurate in approximating looDeviance.
-Although BIC occasionally exhibited similar approximation accuracy to NICc, this was merely because the sum of the deviance and the log of total number of observations times the total number of parameters was close to NICc under certain combinations of the simulation conditions.
-In general conditions, BIC showed a higher approximation error than NICc.
+As shown in Figure \ref{fig_nic_vs_aic}, when approximating out-of-cluster predictive performance for clustered data, NICc exhibited good accuracy and lower approximation error than AIC and BIC under all simulation conditions.
+Clusters with two observations commonly arise in biologically linked experimental units, such as eyes from the same patient or sets of twins \cite{durkalski_analysis_2003}.
+Though all criteria exhibited higher error with only two observations per cluster, the NICc maintained notably higher accuracy than AIC and BIC.
+As shown in panels B and C, stronger clustering led to a greater approximation error in AIC and BIC, but not NICc, wherein the NICc remained accurate in approximating looDeviance.
+The BIC occasionally exhibited similar approximation accuracy to the NICc, which is due to the occasional equality between the log of the total number of observations times the total number of parameters and the penalty in NICc under certain simulation conditions.
+Under general conditions, BIC showed a greater approximation error than NICc.

+Additionally, as shown in Figure \ref{fig_k_fold}, the NICc can successfully approximate K-fold cross-validated deviance with K ranging from a relatively small number (e.g., 10) to a larger number (e.g., 80).
+In contrast, the AIC and BIC consistently performed worse than the NICc.
+Simulation also showed that the NICc exhibited higher approximation accuracy than the AIC and BIC, when strongly clustered data had unbalanced cluster sizes or a small number of clusters (Figure \ref{fig_specfial_scenario}).
+When the binomial response contains rare events, both NICc and AIC showed higher approximation accuracy than BIC for varying clustering strengths.